LAST MINUTE MUSICIANS BLOG

 Start them a tab

-If you’re event is at a venue with a restaurant or bistro (such as a corporate event at a large hotel) it is easy enough to let them order a meal each at the bar and forward the tab to the company, or whoever is paying the bill.
+If your event is at a venue with a restaurant or bistro (such as a corporate event at a large hotel) it is easy enough to let them order a meal each at the bar and forward the tab to the company, or whoever is paying the bill.
 Some venues may even include this in their events package.
 If you’re concerned about someone running up a huge bill (virtually unheard of if you have hired professional musicians) simply cap it at a certain amount.

 Add their names to the catering